20 Best Cheap Beach Vacations for Fun in the Sun

 Where to stay: One of the best values in town is the Riviera Resort & Suites.
 Kids will love the pool, but most important, it’s located right across from the beach.

 Lake Geneva, Wisconsin

-Wisconsin is filled with some of the prettiest lakes in the country, and Lake Geneva is right at the top.
-It’s home to beaches of golden sand, and the shoreline is dotted with stately and stunning 19th-century mansions.
-Other highlights in the area include shopping at the boutiques and galleries downtown, golfing at one of the area’s many beautiful courses, and, of course, playing on the lake.
+Why you’ll love it: Minnesota may be known as the Land of 10,000 Lakes, but neighboring Wisconsin is filled with some of the prettiest lakes in the country—and Lake Geneva is right at the top.
+It’s home to golden-sand beaches, and the shoreline is dotted with stately and stunning 19th-century mansions.
+Other highlights in the area include shopping at the boutiques and galleries downtown, golfing at one of the area’s many beautiful courses and, of course, spending time on the lake.

 Daytona Beach, Florida

 Why you’ll love it: Daytona Beach may be famous for racing, but it’s also home to 20 miles of beautiful white-sand beaches that rank as some of the best beaches in Florida.
 In fact, visitors can even buy a pass to spend the day driving on the beach, because who needs a beach chair when you’ve got a car?
 Of course, it’s hard to ignore the legacy of racing here, since Daytona Beach is home to Daytona International Speedway, host of the Daytona 500.